5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 **Note**: You now configured WhatsSpy Public for version `1.5.0`.
 The configuration might update in the future, you need to adapt these changes described in the changelog.

-**Apply this fix**: there is a bug which causes an insertion failure, fix this by doing the following:
+**Apply this fix**: there is a bug which causes an insertion failure, fix this by executing the following:

 `psql -U postgres -d whatsspy` and after that execute the following: